How to get there

 First, take the Shinkansen to Shizuoka city ; it takes 1 hour by train from Tokyo.

 From there it will take you an additional 30 minutes: take the JR Tokaido Main line to Kanaya station, then from Kanaya station take the Oigawa Railway to get to Shin-kanaya station.

-You’ll see the SL locomotive waiting on the tracks waiting for you to begin your journey!
+You’ll see the locomotive on the tracks waiting for you to begin your journey!

 This area is a reproduction of Kanaya’s station and platform around the mid 1970s.

 After enjoying all of what Shin-Kanaya station had to offer, I realized that it was already time to board.
 I got on the ”SL Kawane 1” train at 11：52.
 The train interior looked so retro and nostalgic, that I felt like I was back in the early Showa period!
 While eating my ekiben, the train whistled to depart and the station staff waved at us as they sent us off.
 Here we go…